vorlif/xspreak/README.md

 ## Requirements

-* Your project must be a go module (must have a go.mod and go.sum)
+* Your project must be a go module (must have a `go.mod` and `go.sum`)
+* The dependencies must be installed `go mod tidy`

 ## How to install

-Download the [pre-built binary from the releases](https://github.com/vorlif/xspreak/releases/latest) or create it from source:
+Download a [pre-built binary from the releases](https://github.com/vorlif/xspreak/releases/latest) or create it from source:

 ```bash
 go install github.com/vorlif/xspreak@latest